-Maria Wilkinson is an English correspondent for the NGO "Taiwan Alliance to End the Death Penalty," and a master's student in the Department of International Affairs at National Chengchi University.
+Maria Wilkinson is an English correspondent for the NGO "Taiwan Alliance to End the Death Penalty," and a master's student

 What do Voldemort, Confucius and Albert Camus all have in common?

 One was a fictional villain, one a great Eastern philosopher before the common era, and one a French philosopher specializing in existentialism.
 While all from vastly different timelines, each found their way into the ideological discussions of the constitutionality of the death penalty that occurred in the Taiwan Constitutional Court (TCC) on April 23.